Los Angeles Dodgers: 1939–1957: Branch Rickey, Jackie Robinson, and the last Brooklyn years

 For most of the first half of the 20th century, no Major League Baseball team employed an African American player.
-Jackie Robinson became the first African American to play for a Major League Baseball team when he played his first major league game on April 15, 1947, as a member of the Brooklyn Dodgers.
+Jackie Robinson became the first African American to play in the major leagues since 1884 when he played his first major league game on April 15, 1947, as a member of the Brooklyn Dodgers.
+(Note: The brothers Moses Fleetwood Walker and Weldy Walker played for Toledo of the American Association in 1884.
+No African American appeared in the major leagues between then and Robinson's debut.)
 This was mainly due to general manager Branch Rickey's efforts.
-The deeply religious Rickey's motivation appears to have been primarily moral, although business considerations were also a factor.
-Rickey was a member of The Methodist Church, the antecedent denomination to The United Methodist Church of today, which was a strong advocate for social justice and active later in the American Civil Rights Movement.
+Andy McCue attributes Rickey's pursuit of African American players to a combination of motives: his religious beliefs, his desire to win games and draw fans, and his ability to see baseball in the context of American society.
+Rickey came from a devout Methodist family and had a reputation as a lay preacher.